c3g/GenPipes/README.md

 A new installation with a better taste:

+Singularity needs to be [installed on your system]https://github.com/hpcng/singularity/blob/master/INSTALL.md)

-Make sure that you have fuse installed on your system,  if `ls /dev/fuse` returns no error, you are all set.
+Then, make sure that you have fuse installed on your system,  if `ls /dev/fuse` returns no error, you are all set.

 Once the genpipes repo has been cloned, run the following command to install the container and wrapper code for the fuse libraries.